-Considerable theoretical work has been done to develop a variety of analytic and semi-analytic multiple-scattering theories for the transport of charged particles.
+Because of the long-range nature of the Coulomb force, and the resulting large numbers of small interactions experienced by charged particles, a single-collision Monte Carlo approach to electron transport is infeasible for many situations of practical interest.
+Therefore, electron and other charged-particle Monte Carlo codes rely on a variety of analytic and semi-analytic multiple-scattering theories to describe the transport of charged particles.
 These theories attempt to use the fundamental cross sections and the statistical nature of the transport process to predict probability distributions for significant quantities, such as energy loss and angular deflection.
-The most important of these theories for the algorithms in MCNP are the Goudsmit-Saunderson1 theory for angular deflections, the Landau2 theory of energy-loss fluctuations, and the Blunck-Leisegang3 enhancements of the Landau theory.
+The most important of these theories for the algorithms in MCNP are the Bethe-Bloch theory1-3 for mean energy loss, the Goudsmit-Saunderson theory for angular deflections, the Landau theory of energy-loss fluctuations, and the Blunck-Leisegang enhancements of the Landau theory.
 These theories rely on a variety of approximations that restrict their applicability, so that they cannot solve the entire transport problem.
 In particular, it is assumed that the energy loss is small compared to the kinetic energy of the electron.